Enter your details below and we will contact you.

 How is property divided?

-It’s a good idea to consult with an experienced Utah legal professional to discuss your rights and options.
+Clearly these issues can be complex and it is important to consult with an experienced Utah legal professional to discuss your rights and options.

 For example, if the father and mother have been equally involved with the children, there is going to be a presumption of joint custody.